Code-Institute-Submissions/getMyTattoo/README.md

 The home page welcomes the users and explains briefly what the website is about.
 Then a section with four cards shows some tattoo styles to inspire users, but also to guide them through the navigation.
 Many times users don’t have a clear idea in mind and need a guidance to help them starting the navigation.
-Right after this section I repeated the search box, and an area with the last tattoo artists that added or updated their profile.
+Right after this section I repeated the search box, and an area with the last 5 tattoo artists that added their profile.
 All users can access this page and search freely the database.